adriantoman/PoweredByHelper/README.md

 ##Currently supported features are:

-*Project provisioning
+* Project provisioning
-*Project disabling/deleting
+* Project disabling/deleting
-*ETL deployment
+* ETL deployment
-*ETL scheduling
+* ETL scheduling
-*Notification creation
+* Notification creation
-*Adding user to domain
+* Adding user to domain
-*Inviting/Adding users to project
+* Inviting/Adding users to project
-*Disabling users in project
+* Disabling users in project
-*Changing user roles in project
+* Changing user roles in project
-*Installation
+* Installation

 The tool is tested under ruby version 1.9.3, so you need to have this version of ruby installed on your computer (Tool should work also under other versions of ruby, but they are not tested).
-You also need rubygems tool installed.
-When you have all required prerequisites, run following set if commands:
+You also need rubygems tool installed.When you have all required prerequisites, run following set if commands:

 ##Instalation
 ```bash